nspcc-dev/neofs-spec/06-blockchain/03-subnet.md

 func RemoveNode(subnetID []byte, node interop.PublicKey)
 ```

-RemoveNode removes node from the specified subnetwork\.
-Must be called by subnet's owner or node administrator only\.
+RemoveNode removes a node from the specified subnetwork\.
+Must be called by the subnet's owner or the node administrator only\.

 ##### RemoveNodeAdmin